CARTONNAGE TIPS

 GLUING, CUTTING, LINING, FINISHING, WORKSPACE

 Whether you're just starting out in cartonnage or refining your technique, a few smart tips can make all the difference.
 From clean greyboard cuts to smooth book cloth finishes, mastering the basics ensures your projects look polished and hold up over time.
-I’m sharing some tried-and-true tips for gluing, cutting, lining, finishing & setting up your workspace—perfect for crafting boxes, folders, folios, and everything in between.
+I’m sharing some tried-and-true tips for gluing, cutting, lining, finishing & setting up your workspace—perfect for crafting boxes, and other cartonnage pieces.
 Let’s dive into the little details that make handmade shine.

 GLUING